melissawm/acquire-docs/docs/get_started.md

 # Get Started
+The `acquire-zarr` library provides bindings in Python and C.

+## Get Started with the Python Bindings

-## Installation the Python library
+### Install the Python library

 To install the `acquire-zarr` Python library on Windows, macOS, or Ubuntu, run the following command: